 OFMHS strives to transform forensic mental health throughout Washington state by partnering with communities and law enforcement in areas such as mental health resources in jails, competency restoration, diversion programs, and community resources to better support people living with mental illnesses who come into contact with the criminal court system.

 The programs provide forensic services, defined broadly as the intersection of law and psychology.
-These services include competency evaluations, care and treatment for competency restoration, forensic navigator services, diversion work, and more.
+These services include competency evaluations, care and treatment for competency restoration, forensic navigator services, jail technical assistance, workforce development, and more.

 Workforce development